Plant Conservation Australia

 Many of Australia’s native plants are threatened, more so since the Black Summer fires, and we need your help to promote and improve their conservation.

-Donate to the ANPC today and support our projects and networks of people working in plant conservation.
+Donate to Plant Conservation Australia today and support our projects and networks of people working to conserve our precious native plants.

 Join us!

-Being a member of the ANPC is one of the most solid contributions you can make to our conservation work.
-Membership fees are an essential part of our financial base, and members and member-organisations are the lifeblood of our network.
+Being a member of Plant Conservation Australia is one of the most solid contributions you can make to our conservation work.
+Members and member-organisations are the lifeblood of our network.

-You will receive our quarterly bulletin Australasian Plant Conservation, discounts to ANPC workshops and conferences, and a 60% discount to Ecological Management and Restoration (EMR)!
+You will receive our quarterly bulletin Australasian Plant Conservation, discounts to our workshops and conferences, and a 60% discount to Ecological Management and Restoration (EMR)!

 About us

-- a not-for-profit organisation;
+- a not-for-profit organisation

-- an incorporated body governed by a constitution;
+- an incorporated body governed by a constitution

-- listed on the Register for Environmental Organisations;
+- listed on the Register for Environmental Organisations

-- registered for Deductible Gift Recipient Status with the Australian Taxation Office;
+- registered for Deductible Gift Recipient Status with the Australian Taxation Office

-- endorsed as a Charitable Institution for charity tax concessions.
+- endorsed as a Charitable Institution for charity tax concessions

 How you can help